Effective Date Supersedes Oct 1, 2017 Issuing Authority Vice Provost Responsible Officer Associate Provost for Academic Appointments

 B. Job Searches/Postings

 Unless granted an exemption in the manner set forth below, a search must be conducted when recruiting to fill a Full-Time Faculty or a Professional Research Staff position, whether for a newly created or vacant position.
 As part of the search process, the job description or requirements for the position must be posted for at least five (5) business days on Interfolio, the University’s applicant tracking system.
 (Interfolio will assign each posting a URL for applicants to access; the URL should be included in all advertisements.)
-All positions posted on Interfolio will automatically be posted on the NYU Academic Career site (in development).
-From this site, the posting will be linked to the Higher Education Recruitment Consortium (HERC) for distribution through its regional and national higher education career websites, the New York State Job Bank, and to diverse job seeker venues.
+All positions posted on Interfolio will automatically be posted on the NYU Careers site.
+From this site, the posting will be linked to the Higher Education Recruitment Consortium (HERC) for distribution through its regional and national higher education career websites, the New York State Job Bank, and to diverse job seeker venues (in development).

 Note: Given the nature and practice of postdoctoral recruiting and hiring, for purposes of filling a postdoctoral research associate position in the sciences, technology, engineering, or mathematics, a School or Institute may: (i) post a position in the manner set forth above, or (ii) at the beginning of each academic semester (Fall, Spring, and Summer), post an advertisement* on Interfolio seeking “expressions of interest”** from prospective postdoctoral research associates in the given discipline in the manner set forth below.